Is, Was and Will Be – The Unknown Character of Christ and His Word

 There is not one person among us who is not guilty of one of those sins, and yet we are told: “but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God.”

 What we did before we came to know the true Christ and what we repent of after coming to know the true Christ, are all covered by that sacrifice.
-It is so thorough that King David, in type, even after his adulterous, murderous relationship with Bathsheba, is still received back as washed, sanctified and justified to the point of being considered a virgin.
-It is of these very same Corinthians that we are told:
+That covering of our sins is so thorough that King David, in type, even after his adulterous, murderous relationship with Bathsheba, is still received back as washed, sanctified and justified to the point of being considered a virgin.
+It is of these very same formerly fornicating and adulterous Corinthians that we are told:

 2Co 11:2 For I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ.